robomq/robomq.io/docs/IotAnalytics-walkthrough.md

 ### Familiarize with the UI
  Once you are provisioned for the trial or a paid subscription to RoboMQ, you get an email with login credentials and the links to the IoT Analytics application.
 The link will be something like the following: https://trial.robomq.io/iotanalytics/

  Once you click on it, you will be redirected to the following login page.
-If you have not signed up, you can sign up for a [free trial](http://www.robomq.io/index.html#free) at RoboMQ website.
+If you have not signed up, you can sign up for a <a href="https://robomq.io/index.html#free" target="_blank">Free Trial</a> at RoboMQ website.

 ####Login page